-The previous sections emphasised the scientific, methodical aspects of social science research.
+The previous sections emphasised the scientific aspects of social science research.
 Our approach, as social scientists, is clear, scientific, and objective-or at least this is the way social science research is often presented.
-But if social science is neutral, how and why are some social research projects prioritised over others?
-And why do different researchers interpret social phenomena so differently?
+But is that how it really is?
+Delving into objectivity in research raises thorny questions.
+For example, if social science is neutral, how and why are some social research projects prioritised over others?
+And why do different researchers interpret social phenomena so differently as shown in the example around inequality?